-Please acknowledge (by checking each box) that each item it represents must be addressed in all electronic/digital, audio/video, and online content provided by the instructor, the college, the websites linked to textbook or course content, and applications or software used must conform to the following criteria.
-Alternative text or alternative descriptions will be provided for all images.
-Instructional videos will have accurate closed captioning.
-Transcripts will be provided for all audio recordings.
-Pages will use structured headings (such as Header 2 for section headings) accessible to a screen reader.
-Hyperlinks will be presented using meaningful link text rather than URLs.
-Content will provide adequate color contrast (such as black and white background), font size (such as 12-14 points), and font style (such as Arial or Tahoma) to ensure readability.
+Please acknowledge (by checking each box) that each item it represents must be addressed in all electronic/digital, audio/video, and online content provided by the instructor, the college, the learning management system, publishers of online textbooks/content resources or content, websites linked to textbook or course content, and applications or software used must conform to the following criteria.

+- Alternative text or alternative descriptions will be provided for all images. - Instructional videos will have accurate closed captioning. - Transcripts will be provided for all audio recordings. - Pages will use structured headings (such as Header 2 for section headings) accessible to a screen reader. - \boxtimes Hyperlinks will be presented using meaningful link text rather than URLs. - Content will provide adequate color contrast (such as black and white background), font size (such as 12-14 points), and font style (such as Arial or Tahoma) to ensure readability. - All PDF files will be text-based, not scanned, and use true headings (such as those created with the Styles menu in MS Word for saving as PDF).